ddhami3/Analyse-MentalHealthDataUS/README.md

 # Analyse-MentalHealthDataUS
-Analysis of BRFSS 2018 data for the possible factors that lead to more days of mental health issues in a citizen.
+## Analysis of BRFSS 2018 data for the possible factors that lead to more days of mental health issues in a citizen.
 ....

+The Behavioral Risk Factor Surveillance System(BRFSS) is a yearly survey conducted via telephone for the citizens of US.
+The survey is done in order to analyse the health-related risks,chronic health conditions and use this to provide preventive measures to improve public health.
+It interviews 400,000 plus adults all across United States.

+This project however focuses on Mental Health issues and possible factors for it.
+Part 1 focuses on the basis of how the Body Mass Index(BMI) affects Mental Health across both Genders.
+Part 2 elaborates on factors namely Physical Health, Education, Income, Marital Status, Sex and Age which could possibly be a cause for mental health problem like stress, depression, and problems with emotions.

+## Software Used: SAS

+-Various DATA and PROC statements used along with Macros.
+-Univariate Analysis
+-Multivariate Analysis
+-Logistic Regression Models